Lernstick/glados/howtos/client-config.md

 ## Exam client configuration

-To setup an exam client, you can install the package `lernstick-exam-client`:
+To setup an exam client, you can install the package `lernstick-exam-client` on a Lernstick:

     apt-get install lernstick-exam-client

+You can also download the Debian Package from the [Github releases page](https://github.com/imedias/glados/releases).

 The exam client can be configured in 2 ways.